DIAGNOSIS AND TOOTHACHE TREATMENTS FOR DENTAL PAIN

 - You may have a persistent headache or even fever

-If you have had your toothache for more than a day and it is not being caused by food trapped in between the teeth (try gently flossing around the affected tooth), then call Midtown Dentistry to book an appointment with Dr. Jonathan Penchas, or with another dentist in our clinic.
+If you have had your toothache for more than a day and n food trapped in between the teeth (try gently flossing around the affected tooth), then call Midtown Dentistry to book an appointment with Dr. Jonathan Penchas, or with another dentist in our clinic.

 TOOTHACHE TREATMENTS FOR DENTAL PAIN

 Your dentist will examine the affected tooth to diagnose the cause of your toothache.
-In addition, they will examine your whole mouth as well as your jaws and gums, and it might be necessary to take dental x-rays to assess the spread of any infection and to see the extent of the damage.
+Besides, they will review your whole mouth as well as your jaws and gums, and it might be necessary to take dental x-rays to assess the spread of any infection and to see the extent of the damage.